willstepp/writings/hunger/hunger.md

 Where are you going so early in the morning?

-To do what my father has asked of me.
+To do what my father asked of me before his death.

 But where?

-To the mountains in the north.
+To the mountains.
+In the north.

-Why must you do this thing?

-He did not say.
-He only told me what to do.

-What is the bucket for?

-I cannot tell you.
-Please don't be angry.
+Why?

+I don’t know.

-Gawoni sighed.
-It was much too early for this so he swung open one of the wooden gates just enough for Mika to pass.
+Gawoni nearly asked Mika what the bucket was for, but then sighed.
+It was much too early for this.
+He swung open one of the wooden gates just enough for Mika to pass.

 You are a strange one, Mika, that is for sure.
 Safe travels to you.